 - Counseling on international supply chain requirements related to modern slavery and human trafficking

 Ms. Javier is on the founding team of H.A.B.I.T.
-Advisors, a Buckley LLP joint venture that takes a new approach to workplace culture training.
+Advisors, which takes a new approach to workplace culture training.
 She is a training instructor for workplace compliance issues and has trained members and staff of state legislatures.

 In addition to her regulatory practice, Ms. Javier is an active member of the firm’s pro bono program where she represents domestic violence and other clients in courts and before administrative agencies, and provides legal counsel related to small business formation and operation and issues impacting the elderly.